External Ids for VAX2 Gene

 GeneCards Summary for VAX2 Gene

 VAX2 (Ventral Anterior Homeobox 2) is a Protein Coding gene.
-Diseases associated with VAX2 include Astigmatism and Corpus Callosum Agenesis.
+Diseases associated with VAX2 include Astigmatism and Coloboma Of Macula.
 Among its related pathways are Ectoderm Differentiation.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin DNA binding.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin DNA binding.
 An important paralog of this gene is VAX1.

 UniProtKB/Swiss-Prot for VAX2 Gene